Berlin hospital says woman taken ill doesn't seem to have Ebola

-Emergency services in the German capital briefly cordoned off a job centre and took a woman with symptoms including high fever to the Charite hospital for treatment.
+Emergency services in the German capital briefly cordoned off a job center and took a woman with symptoms including high fever to the Charite hospital for treatment.

 A spokeswoman for the hospital later said that the woman - whose name was not released - was more likely to be suffering from a stomach infection, though Ebola could not be ruled out formally until the results of a blood test were examined.